 Foster Park is a small community park located in the middle of a residential neighborhood featuring a playground facility for children and restroom facilities.

 Located at Maple & Burns Streets

 Arnold Park is the most open of the City’s parks since most of the trees are on the perimeter, making it ideal for recreational sports.
 The park boasts a softball field, tennis courts, a basketball court and playground area.
 Restrooms are available.

 Located at Riverview & Bridge Streets

 Gateway is a small park overlooking the Snake River at the east end of town.
-With conveniently located tables, it’s the perfect spot to have lunch from one of the many nearby restaurants while enjoying the scenic view of the river.
+Gateway Park is owned and maintained by the Army Corps of Engineers.
 The park features an access path to the greenbelt for walking and biking.

 Granite Lake Park

 Granite Lake Park is a 6-acre park located in the Clarkston Port District and maintained by the Port.
 The landscaping features plants that were native to the area 200 years ago when the Lewis & Clark Expedition traveled through on the way to the Pacific Ocean.
 The park has scenic views of the Snake River and hills that surround our valley, and there is convenient access to the greenbelt walking path.
 Picnic facilities and restrooms are also available.

 Located 1 mile south of Clarkston on Highway 129